How to Make True Crime YouTube Shorts Without After Effects (2026)

 Don't overload this beat.
 One image.
 One question.
 Let the corkboard do the work.

 Now you're delivering facts.
-The Retro Tabbed Folder Interface template animates a vintage filing-cabinet folder opening — tabs labeled with categories, paperwork sliding into view.
+The Retro Tabbed Folder Interface template animates a vintage filing-cabinet folder opening, with tabs labeled by category and paperwork sliding into view.
 It's the visual metaphor for "the case file."

 This is where most true crime Shorts collapse.
 Creators try to deliver 6 facts in 20 seconds, and viewers drop off because there's no visual rhythm.
 The tabbed folder fixes this.
 Each tab is a beat.
 Each beat is one fact.